mootools/mootools-core/Docs/Browser/Browser.md

 Browser.version {#Browser:Browser-version}
 ------------------------------------------

 'Browser.version' reports the version found in the Browser's userAgent string as number, intended for informational and statistical purposes.
-See [Browser.parse](#Browser:Browser-parse).
+See [Browser.parseUA](#Browser:Browser-parseUA).

 ### Example: